pablop16n/web-docs-scorer/README.md

 | numbers_score | 0.56 |
 | repeated_score | 1 |

-This text seems to be made of mainly short sentences (note the very low values for _big_segments_score_ and _largest_segments_score_) and even from some mix of languages according to the language identifier.
-This makes the basic score already a low one:
+This text seems to be mostly made of short segments (note the very low values for _big_segments_score_ and _largest_segments_score_) and, according to the language identifier, with a part of the segments not in the document language.
+Because of this, the basic score is already low:

 |basic score| Result |
 |---|---|
 |8 * 0.8 + 0.1 + 0| 6.5 |

-The document does not seem to have bad punctuation, or characters and it does not contain repeated sentences, but it has an excess of numbers and urls.
-This impacts highly the _penalty_score_ value:
+The document does not seem to have bad punctuation or bad characters, and it does not contain repeated sentences.
+However, it has an excess of numeric characters and urls.
+This has a high impact on the _penalty_score_ value:

 |penalty score| Result |
 |---|---|